lnovilla8/CSE15L-lab1/lab_report.md

 ```
 **Explanation:**

-When using the cd command with a path to a file, it outputs, '''bash: cd: /home/lecture1/Hello.java: Not a directory'''.
+When using the cd command with a path to a file, it outputs, ```bash: cd: /home/lecture1/Hello.java: Not a directory```.
 This is an error because the cd command only works with a path to a folder or directory.
 You cannot change the directory to a file.

 # ls
 **Use of ls command with *no* arguments**